-AC, TV, Set-top box and even my camera, have an IR remote that I use on a daily basis.
-Now that I have recently acquired a phone with an IR blaster, I was looking out for apps using which I could use my Android as a universal remote.
+AC, TV, Set-top box, smart tv and even my camera, have an IR remote that I use on a daily basis.
+Now that I have recently acquired a phone with an IR blaster, I was looking out for apps in the Google Play Store using which I could use my Android phone as a universal remote.

 Note: These apps might not work on all Android devices with IR blaster.
 Your phone manufacturer needs to enable IR hardware to be used by third-party apps.

 AnyMote – Smart Remote Control is one of the best universal remote available for Android.
 The major reason behind this is the amazing interface the app provides.
 It’s so easy to find the device you wish to configure the remote for.
 On the home page, you will find all the devices you can connect to and it also includes DSLR cameras and Air Conditioners.

 Not only that, in the settings menu you can add automated tasks like mute the volume on the TV or Music System if you are getting an incoming call.
 You can also include IFTTT task in the app.
 The app has a lot of devices you can connect to and the chances to not finding one is minimal.
 But to help in such situations, you get the option to record your own remote.

 In the option, you can customize your remote, add buttons to it and then sync the frequency using your default remote.
 Additionally, you also get to control smart devices that are connected using Wi-Fi.

 What's more, you can integrate Amazon Alexa with this remote app, thus taking you a step ahead in achieving your smart home dream.
 Though, you must enable the AnyMote skill in the Alexa app and pair it with your phone at the first place.

 Having done that, you can pair it with the Echo and then ask it to send voice commands.
 The only issue with this setup is that the phone has to be in the direct line of sight with the product.